barmaleii77-hub/PneumoStabSim-Professional/assets/qml/assets/README.md

-# QML HDR Fallback
+# QML HDR Assets

-QML scenes reference `assets/studio_small_09_2k.hdr` as the default fallback image-based lighting probe.
-The canonical copy of this HDRI lives in `assets/hdr/`; replicate it here (or create a symlink) so that relative imports from QML continue to resolve during development builds.
+The modern rendering pipeline no longer ships with a hard-coded HDR fallback.

-## Refresh checklist
+Qt Quick 3D scenes load image-based lighting (IBL) assets through `components/IblProbeLoader.qml`, which reads the active file from the application settings or the graphics UI.
+If no EXR/HDR file is configured, the loader leaves the probe empty and the UI displays `—` to reflect the absence of lighting data.

-- Pull the latest lighting assets into `assets/hdr/`.
+## Asset handling checklist

-- Copy `assets/hdr/studio_small_09_2k.hdr` to this directory.
+- Place candidate HDR/EXR files under `assets/hdr/` or another configured search path.
-- Confirm that the file size matches the source download (≈4 MiB).
+- Use the graphics settings panel to cycle through the available files and persist the chosen path back to `config/app_settings.json`.
-- Re-run the rendering smoke tests to validate lighting presets.
+- Do **not** copy placeholder files into this directory.
+Missing files should surface as warnings so users can address the configuration explicitly.
-If the HDRI is not yet available, leave a tiny placeholder file with the same name so that module imports do not fail.
-Replace the placeholder as soon as the real asset ships.
+- Re-run the rendering smoke tests after updating HDR assets to confirm the lighting profile loads correctly.